 In practice, the consultation structure is not always that well developed.
 We've found that in almost 75% of cases, the process coordinators are also the team leaders.
 This simply means they do not have time for steering, consulting, and updating the process documentation.
 If this is the case, it's possible to let someone like the application manager perform part of the documentation.

 Sharing the workload a bit when it comes to process documentation is great for getting more done.
 Just make sure that everyone that's on board uses the same system and terminology.

 Simplify as much as you can.
-This means having a standardised system in place for how the documentation is phrased and updated, in terms of terminology, clarity and consistency between processes.
+This means having a standardized system in place for how the documentation is phrased and updated, in terms of terminology, clarity and consistency between processes.

 One good example of this - if you share a portal with other Service Departments (IT or HR for example) it's likely that there are two process documentation processes.
 One is for IT one if for HR.
 This is not logical because they work in the same tool and per the same processes.
 It is more convenient to merge these documents and to use the same terminology as much as possible.